-Problem: How do we stre culture where e residents Audience Goals WCC Key Stakeholder Committees involved in Governance Pillar 1: First Nation into learning across support culturally DEFINE Pillar 2: Learning of language, liter diversity.
+Problem: How do we stre culture where e residents Audience Goals All Residents of WyndhamWCC Pillar 1: First Nation into learning across support culturally DEFINE Key Stakeholder Committees involved in Governance Partners Pillar 2: Learning t of language, litera diversity.
 Pillar 3: Employab employability and exploring opportu Pillar 4: Leadershi through social and businesses, explo civics learning.
 Outcomes Engagement of bi Engagement of co Impacts Access, equity, an engthen learning in Wyndham and promote a learning equity and inclusion ensure benefits are available to all tions 1st - embed an understanding of First Nations culture oss life, address barriers to access and equity in learning and ly safe workplaces for Indigenous Australians.